2025-09-07 08:24 PM

 └─────────────────────────────────────┘

 Simple, right?
-The devil, as always, is in the implementation details.
+The devil is in the implementation.

 My original parser was a perfectly respectable piece of C code.
-It was clean, it was readable, and it was O(n), which, in computer science terms, means "it gets the job done, as long as nobody is watching the clock too closely."
-It was a classic state machine, traversing the byte stream one character at a time.
+Clean, readable, O(n).
+In computer science terms, "it gets the job done, as long as nobody's watching the clock."
+Classic state machine, traversing the byte stream one character at a time.

 // The "What is branch prediction, and can I eat it?" implementation